dsurrao/ionic-pouchdb-example/README.md

 # ionic-pouchdb-example

 This example is in Ionic V4 and Angular, and tests the db.find() method of PouchDB.
-It filters a list by the selected checkboxes, using the $or operate.
+It filters a list by the selected checkboxes, using the $or operator.

 UI: list.page.ts